 Halant form of consonants - The form produced by adding the halant to the nominal shape.
-The halant form is used in syllables that have no vowel or as the half form when no distinct shape for the half form exists.
+The halant form is used in syllables that have no vowel or in conjuncts or consonant clusters.
+In Oriya, consonant clusters are written in many ways: